Graham Stuart (politician): 1st term (2005–2010)

+2nd term (2010–2015)

+At the 2010 general election Stuart was re-elected, increasing his share of the vote to 47.1% and increasing his majority to 12,987.

 In June 2010, Stuart was elected by MPs as Chair of the Education Select Committee.
 Despite being a Conservative MP, Stuart frequently disagreed with the Secretary of State for Education Michael Gove.
-His Committee produced up to six reports a year ranging from single evidence inquiries to more detailed examinations into Education, Schools and Family policy.
+His committee produced up to six reports a year ranging from single evidence inquiries to more detailed examinations into Education, Schools and Family policy.

 Stuart supports repealing the 2004 Hunting Act to bring back fox hunting, stating in 2010: "I've always said I would vote to reverse the ban".

+3rd term (2015–2017)

+At the 2015 general election Stuart was again re-elected, increasing his vote share to 48.1%, but saw his majority cut from 12,987 to 12,203.

+On 27 February 2016, Stuart announced his support for Britain continuing to be a member of the European Union.

 In an interview with the journalist Peter Wilby for The Guardian, Stuart described himself as socially liberal, a "deficit hawk" who favours faster cuts to public spending, and an end to welfare dependency.

-On 27 February 2016, Stuart announced his support for Britain continuing to be a member of the European Union.

 He was appointed an Assistant Whip by the new Prime Minister, Theresa May on 18 July 2016.

+4th term (2017–2019)

+At the snap 2017 general election, Stuart was again re-elected, increasing his vote share to 58.4% and increasing his majority to 14,042.

-He was later promoted to serve as Parliamentary Under-Secretary of State for Exports in the January 2019 government reshuffle.
+Stuart was promoted to serve as Parliamentary Under-Secretary of State for Exports in the January 2019 government reshuffle.
 He returned to the backbenches in the September 2021 reshuffle.